• Monpazier Square evening sun

 The central square, equipped with a market hall (halle), is at once the centre of village life and an internationally important heritage site.
 The “Place des Cornières” was the place of trade and justice – and, just as today, of village gossip.
 For 700 years there has been a market here every Thursday morning that grows from a handful of stalls in midwinter to take over much of the village in summer.

 Monpazier is also one of the principal annual markets for truffles and cèpes (porcini mushrooms) and an important flower market is held in May.
+Few mini-markets can be housed in such dramatic surroundings.

 Entertainment